Flight-Free-UK/flight_free_uk_website/source/podcast_transcripts/in-conversation-with-damian-hall-and-innes-fitzgerald.html.markdown

 ### Innes

-Yes I think that if you are a top athlete you are expected to fly.
+I think that if you are a top athlete you are expected to fly.
 There’s also a lot about training at altitude, and you see that on social media.

 I don’t think that’s the only way.
 It’s not that I wouldn’t go at all but you have to question whether it’s actually beneficial.
 I think that it depends on the person and how their body is affected by altitude or not.
 In terms of racing there definitely is a pressure to fly even if it is indirectly.